Advanced-Programming-1401/Third-Assignment-Library-Management-System/README.md

 - Your code should compile and run without any errors
 - Your code should be well-organized, readable, properly commented and follows clean code principles
 - Your code should follow OOP principles and correctly use Java access modifiers
-- You should use Git for version control and include meaningful commit messages
+- You should use Git for version control and include meaningful commit messages (The `main` branch will be used for evaluation)

 **Attention: Using ChatGPT or any other AI generative model for any section of the assignment will result in a score of 0 without any warnings.**